pascollin/usbnetpower/README.md

 usbnetpower
 ===========

-This is a fork of [usbnetpower](http://code.google.com/p/usbnetpower8800/) by Paul Marks.
-It includes an install script.
+This is a fork of [usbnetpower](https://github.com/nickodell/usbnetpower) by nickodell.
+It updates the install script to debian and python3.

 The install script will: